Identification schemes

 Example

-Because \( p = p' \) Victor accept the response as valid and start a new round by sending a new challenge \( b' \) to Peggy.
-If Peggy's response is valid in all \( k \) rounds then Victor is convinced that \( y = 3249 \) is a square modulo \( n = 55357 \).
+Because \( p = p' \), Victor accepts the response as valid and starts a new round by sending a new challenge \( b' \) to Peggy.
+If Peggy's response is valid in all \( k \) rounds, then Victor is convinced that \( y = 3249 \) is a square modulo \( n = 55357 \).

 The Pedersen commitment scheme explained

-The Pedersen commitment scheme, proposed in 1991 by Torben P. Pedersen, is an unconditional hiding and computational binding commitment scheme based on the discrete logarithm problem.
+The Pedersen commitment scheme, proposed in 1991 by Torben P. Pedersen, is an unconditionally hiding and computationally binding commitment scheme based on the discrete logarithm problem.
 The setup of the scheme is the same as in the Schnorr signature and the Digital Signature Algorithm (DSA).
-Notice that Victor generates the keys because the commitment scheme is unconditional hiding and computational binding.
+Note that Victor generates the keys because the commitment scheme is unconditionally hiding and computationally binding.

-At some later point Peggy opens the commitment by sending the values \( x \) and \( r \) to Victor who first computes the commitment by \( c' = commit_{pk}(x, r) = g^{x} \cdot h^{r} \: mod \: p \) and then verifies that \( c = c' \).
-Only if this is true he know that the received \( x \) is the same value that Peggy made a commitment to earlier on.
+At some later point, Peggy opens the commitment by sending the values \( x \) and \( r \) to Victor, who first computes the commitment \( c' = commit_{pk}(x, r) = g^{x} \cdot h^{r} \: mod \: p \) and then verifies that \( c = c' \).
+Only if this is true does he know that the received \( x \) is the same value that Peggy committed to earlier.

-In the following we will argue about why the scheme is unconditional hiding and computational binding (actually is Pedersen's commitment scheme perfectly hiding).
+In the following, we will explain why the scheme is unconditionally hiding and computationally binding (in fact, Pedersen's commitment scheme is perfectly hiding).
 Perfect hiding means that the commitment \( c = commit_{pk}(x, r) = g^{x} \cdot h^{r} \: mod \: p \) reveals no information whatsoever about the value \( x \).
-Rewriting the commitment we have that:
+Rewriting the commitment, we have:

 \(\eqalign{ c &= g^{x} \cdot h^{r} \: mod \: p &&(h = g^{a}) \\ &= g^{x} \cdot (g^{a})^{r} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{x} \cdot g^{a \cdot r} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{x + a \cdot r} \: mod \: p }\)